fandora-network/docs/docs/edge/architecture/modules/storage.md

 ### Prefixes

-In order to make querying the LevelDB storage deterministic, and to avoid key storage clashing, the Polygon Edge leverages prefixes and sub-prefixes when storing data
+In order to make querying the LevelDB storage deterministic, and to avoid key storage clashing, the fandora Edge leverages prefixes and sub-prefixes when storing data

 ````go title="blockchain/storage/keyvalue.go"